kaka-lin/autonomous-driving-notes/LiDAR/lidar_basic.md

     As LiDAR sensors shoot laser beams into the atmosphere, it must be ensured that they are not harmful to the naked eye.
 As you have seen in the previous section, there are three factors which influence eye safety, which are (a) emitter power, (b) pulse duration and (c) light frequency.
 Eye safety standards categorize LiDAR sensors based on their output optical power level. `For automotive applications, LiDAR sensors must either be classified as a Class 1 or Class 1M laser safety level`.

+- `Field of View (FOV)`

+    Autonomous vehicles must perceive their environment in a 360° circumference.
+Also, it must be ensured that the entire driving corridor with respect to the vehicle's height is observed.
+Both of these observations result in two parameters, which are the `horizontal field-of-view (HFOV)` and the `vertical field-of-view (VFOV)` of a sensor.
+If we consider the classic *Velodyne HDL 64E LiDAR, the HFOV is at 360° and the HFOV is at 26.9°*, which, from a roof-mounted position, is sufficient to scan the environment from close to far range.
+Instead of using a single sensor though, multiple sensors with overlapping FOV may be used to complement each other.
+In Waymo vehicles, for example, the three LiDAR sensors at the front with a comparatively narrow but overlapping HFOV are used to observe the front and side of the vehicle at close-range.

 - `Angular resolution`

     A critical parameter which controls the density of the point-cloud is the angular resolution of a LiDAR sensor.
-It defines the number of laser beams the sensor can project into its FOV.
-For the Velodyne HDL 64E with its 64 individual beams, the vertical resolution is at ≈0.4° while the horizontal resolution is at ≈0.8° based on the number of scans over a full rotation of the mirror.
+It defines the number of laser beams the sensor can project into its FOV. *For the Velodyne HDL 64E with its 64 individual beams, the vertical resolution is at ≈0.4° while the horizontal resolution is at ≈0.8°* based on the number of scans over a full rotation of the mirror.
 In order to track features such as curb-sides or a bicycle frame, a very fine angular resolution both in the horizontal and vertical direction are needed.

 - `Number of points`